-An Occupational Therapist (OT) is an allied health clinician who focus on what a person wants to do, needs to do or has to do.
+An Occupational Therapist (OT) is an allied health clinician who focuses on what a person wants to do, needs to do or has to do.
 ‘Occupations’ are any activities that a person does for example: Sleeping, showering, toileting, driving, working, cooking, gardening, managing finances, looking after dependents, cleaning and leisure activities.

 Chronic physical and mental health conditions as well as disability, can make participation and performance in occupations very difficult.
 An OT will help you to break down the barriers by problem solving with you.
 An effective model of practice is the PEO model.